newrelic/infra-integrations-sdk/README.md

-# New Relic Infrastructure Integrations SDK
+# New Relic Infrastructure Integrations - Go lang SDK

 New Relic Infrastructure, provided by New Relic, Inc (http://www.newrelic.com), offers flexible, dynamic server monitoring.
 We provide an SDK for creating an